scriptPilot/app-framework/README.md

 1. Run `mkdir my-app` to create a new project folder
 2. Run `cd my-app` to open the project folder
+3. Run `echo {} > package.json` to create an empty json file
-3. Run `npm install app-framework` for installation
+4. Run `npm install app-framework` for installation
-4. Run `npx app dev` to start the local development server
+5. Run `npx app dev` to start the local development server

 ### Workflow